EVENT ENDEDLast updated April 09, 2026, 10:47 PM EDT

-Live updates: House Republicans rebuff Democratic push to constrain Trump's war effort
+House Republicans rebuff Democratic push to constrain Trump on war with Iran

 First lady Melania Trump, in a rare public statement, denied having a relationship with Jeffrey Epstein and said Congress should hold a hearing for Epstein survivors.